Clofibrate Side Effects

 Applies to clofibrate: oral capsule liquid filled

-Check with your doctor immediately if any of the following side effects occur while taking clofibrate:Rare
+You should check with your doctor immediately if any of these side effects occur when taking clofibrate:Rare

 - Chest pain